erdyneevasb/erdyneevasb/README.md

-- 👋 Hi, I’m @erdyneevasb
+- 👋 Hi, I’m @erdyneevasb.
+In this repo I will collect my college projects.
-- 😄 Pronouns: they/them
-- ⚡ Fun fact: ...

 <!---
 erdyneevasb/erdyneevasb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.